Jinfrog/ADN.TimeSeries/README.md

 Or alternatively you can add the ADN.TimeSeries package from within Visual Studio's NuGet package manager.

+## Examples

+Please find examples and the documentation at the [wiki](https://github.com/andresdigiovanni/ADN.TimeSeries/wiki) of this repository.

 ## Contributing

 We welcome contributions!
 Please review our [contribution guide](CONTRIBUTING.md).